Island Records: Rise of the brand

 For Toots and the Maytals, the group that introduced the term "reggae" in song with their 1968 single "Do the Reggay", Chris Blackwell was the one who decided on the line-up of the group before introducing them to an international audience.
 Blackwell had signed Bob Marley, and now Toots and the Maytals.
 In November 2016, Jackie Jackson described the formation of the group in a radio interview for Kool 97 FM Jamaica.
 Accompanied by Paul Douglas and Radcliffe "Dougie" Bryan in studio, Jackson explained:

 We're all original members of Toots and the Maytals band.
 First it was Toots and the Maytals, three guys: Toots, Raleigh, and Jerry. ...
 And then they were signed to Island Records, Chris Blackwell.
 And we were their recording band.
 One day we were summoned to Chris' house.
 And he says, "Alright gentleman, I think it's time.
 This Toots and the Maytals looks like it's going to be a big thing".
 By this time he had already signed Bob (Marley).
 So in his camp, Island Records, there was Toots and the Maytals], the late Bob Marley; we were talking about reggae is going international now.
 We kept on meeting and he (Blackwell) decided that the backing band that back all of the songs, the recording band, should be the Maytals band.
 So everything came under Toots and the Maytals.
 So we became Maytals also.
 And then we hit the road in 1975 ... we were the opening act for the Eagles, Linda Ronstadt, and Jackson Browne.
 We were the opening act for The Who for about two weeks.

+The logo of Island Records used from 1967 to 1970.

 In 1969, Island Records acquired a deconsecrated 17th century church building at 8-10 Basing Street, in the Ladbroke Grove area of Notting Hill in West London.
 The building was refurbished to create the Island Studios recording studio, while also serving as the new location for Island Records' offices.

 The first Toots and the Maytals album released and distributed by Chris Blackwell's Island Records was Funky Kingston.
 The Maytals had recently added a full-time backing band that included drummer Paul Douglas and bassist Jackie Jackson, and Chris Blackwell joined the group in the studio as a co-producer for the album.
 Music critic Lester Bangs described the album in Stereo Review as "perfection, the most exciting and diversified set of reggae tunes by a single artist yet released."
 As Blackwell says, "The Maytals were unlike anything else ... sensational, raw and dynamic."
 Blackwell had a strong commitment to Toots and the Maytals, saying: "I've known Toots longer than anybody – much longer than Bob (Bob Marley).
 Toots is one of the purest human beings I've met in my life, pure almost to a fault."